The Three Main Sleep Regressions:

 Looking at the development of sleep between 8-12 weeks we see big changes for babies in understanding night time sleep better by two things.
 First, they stop pooping at night and second, they sleep longer without eating.
 The result of this is going into a deeper rest and repair sleep at night time.
 What happens around four months is a large growth spurt requiring an increase of daily caloric intake.
-Your baby needs to eat more …seems simple enough.
+Your baby needs to eat more….seems simple enough.

 During the 5-7 days your baby is actively in the growth spurt you will need to feed at night to ensure they are getting enough calories.
 You might be asking yourself, why you’re still feeding at night and it’s night 12 of no sleep.
 It’s because we are creatures of habit and as soon as we get used to a new habit we hold on to it.
-For the baby, they can consume calories in a 24 hour period and they will have a better balance of sleep if they get the deeper rest and repair sleep they need at night time and shorter naps to maintain good energy during the day time.
+For the baby, they can consume calories in a 24 hour period and they will have better a balance of sleep if they get the deeper rest and repair sleep they need at night time and shorter naps to maintain good energy during the day time.

 So how do you make this happen?
 Increase your daytime feeds!
-Also do not forget to keep any lighting in the nursery RED.

 6 Month Sleep Regression – Mastering Body Movement